Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \subsection{Punctured tubular neighborhoods of orientable trees of rational curves}

-\begin{num} Consider the assumptions (M1)-(M4), (M3+) of \Cref{num:hyp_Mumford}, in the special case where $D$ is an orientable tree of smooth $k$-rational curves on a smooth surface $X/k$ over a field $k$, that is: \begin{enumerate} \item $D$ is a smooth normal crossing divisor on $X$ with irreducible components $D_i\simeq \mathbb{P}^1_k$, $i\in I$, such that for every $i\neq j$, $D_{ij}$ is either empty or consists of a single $k$-rational point. \item For every $i\in I$, the conormal sheaf $\mathcal{C}_i$ of $D_i$ is $X$ is orientable, hence isomorphic to $\mathcal{O}_{D_i}(2n_i)$ for some $n_i\in \mathbb{Z}$. \item The incidence complex $\Gamma$ of $D$ is a tree. \end{enumerate} \end{num} Recall that $h=\langle 1\rangle+\langle-1\rangle=1+\langle-1\rangle \in \GW(k)$ denotes the class of the hyperbolic plane.
-As an application of the general computation of \Cref{prop:comput_quad_Mumford_matrix}, we get:
+\begin{num} Consider the assumptions of \Cref{thm:smhatoomatrix-general}(2) in the special case when $D$ is an orientable tree of smooth $k$-rational curves on a smooth surface $X$ over a field $k$, that is \begin{enumerate} \item $D$ is a smooth normal crossing divisor on $X$ with irreducible components $D_i\simeq \mathbb{P}^1_k$, $i\in I$, such that for every $i\neq j$, $D_{ij}$ is either empty or consists of a single $k$-rational point. \item For every $i\in I$, the conormal sheaf $\mathcal{C}_i$ of $D_i$ is $X$ is orientable, hence isomorphic to $\mathcal{O}_{D_i}(2n_i)$ for some $n_i\in \mathbb{Z}$. \item The dual graph $\Gamma$ of $D$ (see \Cref{not:dual-graph}) is a connected tree. \end{enumerate} \end{num}